ajktown/docs/eksctl/02_aws-load-balancer-controller.md

 It also watches the deletion of ingress and deletes the load balancer once the ingress is deleted.

-TODO: Write how to install aws load balancer here
+## How to install

+Follow this [AWS official documentation](https://docs.aws.amazon.com/eks/latest/userguide/aws-load-balancer-controller.html) to install the controller.